Preserving Spectral Structure and Statistics in Diffusion Models

 \subsection{Fourier Transform}

-Fourier transform projects a data point $\mathbf{x}_t(\mathbf{s})\in C(\mathbb{R}^2)$ from the pixel space into the spectral (Fourier) space.
-The transformation decomposes the image into a weighted sum of trigonometric basis functions, producing spectral (Fourier) coefficients containing the amplitude and phase of each spatial frequency.
-Formally, the Fourier transform $\mathscr{F}$ is defined by an operator that maps input data $\mathbf{x}_t(\mathbf{s})$ to its corresponding \textit{K}-dimensional Fourier coefficients, as shown below:
+Fourier transform projects a data point $\mathbf{x}_t(\mathbf{s})\in C(\mathbb{R}^2)$ from the continuous function (pixel) space into the spectral (Fourier) space.
+The transformation decomposes the image into a weighted sum of trigonometric basis functions, producing spectral (Fourier) components containing the amplitude and phase of each spatial frequency.
+Formally, the Fourier transform $\mathscr{F}$ is defined by an operator that maps input data $\mathbf{x}_t(\mathbf{s})$ to its corresponding \textit{K}-dimensional spectral components, as shown below: